Tsubame88/DataAnalyst_PowerBI_CustomerChurn/README.md

 + The persons who are in monthly contract have hight churn rate of 46.29%
 + The person who are in yearly contract have low churn rate of 6.62%

+**Recommand to Databel**: to stop customer from churning we can propose them to use yearly contract.

 ### Exploring the payment method
 There are 3 types of payments and "Paper check" has the smallest of customers only 371 persons 5.55% of total